Toronto Life

 Toronto Life is a monthly magazine about entertainment, politics and life in Toronto, Ontario, Canada.
 Toronto Life also publishes a number of annual special interest guides about the city, including Real Estate, Stylebook, Eating & Drinking, City Home and Neighbourhoods.
 Established in 1966, it has been owned by St. Joseph Communications since 2002.
 Toronto Life has a circulation of 87,929 and readership of 890,000.
 The magazine is a major winner of the Canadian National Magazine Awards, leading current publications with 110 gold awards including 3 awards for Magazine of the Year in 1985, 1989, and 2007.
 Toronto Life also won the Magazine Grand Prix award at the 2021 National Magazine Awards, with the jury writing that it is "alert to the cultural moment, bold in its journalistic exposés, up-to-the-minute in its services reportage and smart about the platforms it uses to deliver content to readers.
 The issues its editorial team assembled during the pandemic showed just how relevant and useful a first-class city magazine can be."
 It is also known for publishing an annual 50 most influential people in Toronto list.

 History

 Established in November 1966, Toronto Life was purchased by Michael de Pencier in 1972 and held until 2002, when it was sold to St. Joseph Media.
 The publisher also owns the tourism magazine Where Canada (published in several large cities), Fashion, Wish, Wedding Bells, and several smaller magazines.
 The current editor-in-chief is Malcolm Johnston, who succeeded long-time editor Sarah Fulford (since 2008) in February 2022.

+Marq de Villiers was editor-in-chief from 1981 to 1992 and then publisher.
+John Edward Macfarlane was editor-in-chief from 1992 to 2007.
+He had previously had the position from 1972 to 1974 and was succeeded by Alexander Ross.
+Thomas Hedley was editor-in-chief from 1977 to 1978 and Don Obe was editor-in-chief from 1978 to 1981.
+Peter Herrndorf was the publisher of Toronto Life from 1983 to 1992.

 In 2015, an article titled "Jennifer Pan’s Revenge: The inside story of a golden child, the killers she hired, and the parents she wanted dead" by Karen K. Ho brought the previously relatively obscure Jennifer Pan murder case to international attention.

 In October 2018, it was announced that Toronto Life will launch a membership program with access to Toronto Life’s events, as well as special offers from local venues.